ShizukaDonaghue/luve/TESTING.md

 * **_As a Shopper, I can remove products from my wishlist so that I can maintain my wishlist._**

-    Users can remove items from their wishlist by clicking on the pink heart in the Product or the Product Details page.
-When the item is removed from the wishlist, the pink love heart changes back to pink outline and the user is notified.
+    Users can remove items from their wishlist by clicking on the pink heart on the Product or the Product Details page.
+When the item is removed from the wishlist, the pink love heart changes back to a pink outline and the user is notified.

     Users can also remove items from the Wishlist page by clicking on the "X".